Khondax/tft-i2-admin/README.md

 TAREAS PENDIENTES

-- Asignar vehículos a repartidores (desde la vista de cada repartidor)
+- Asignar vehículos a repartidores
-- Desasignar vehículos a repartidores (desde la vista de cada repartidor y la vista general)

 - Añadir imágenes a los repartidores